gjbex/Workflows-for-HPC/source-code/README.md

 1. `job-arrays`: example of using job arrays to run multiple similar, independent jobs.
 1. `atools`: examples of using atools to run multiple similar independent jobs.
+1. `nextflow`: example of using Nextflow to run workflows.